PDF reports and automated reporting

 - Brief introduction

-- Key metrics summary (uptime, response time, incidents)
+- Metrics summary (uptime, response time, incidents)

-- Professional formatting with your brand colors
+- Formatting with your brand colors

 - Call-to-action to open attached PDF